You are listening to the Sean Hannity Radio Show Podcast.

 That's what I was thinking.

-Joining us now is Ajit Pai is with us, commissioner at the United States Federal Communications Commission.
+Joining us now is Ajit Pai is with us, Commissioner at the United States Federal Communications Commission.

 Now, he's here to describe what's happening with the United States and control of the Internet.

-We're not going to spend a lot of time on this because we are just forty one days till election day, but as uh my friend former Senator Jim Demin and Heritage wrote, although there are many problems with the budget deal, only one is irreversible and permanent, allowing the Obama administration to cede oversight of the Internet to foreign bodies.
+As my friend, former Senator Jim DeMin and Heritage wrote, although there are many problems with the budget deal, only one is irreversible and permanent, allowing the Obama administration to cede oversight of the Internet to foreign bodies.

-It's troubling that the Senate has failed to include language prohibiting this transfer of power, and the Obama administration announced the goal of ending the U.S. contractual oversight of what's called ICANN in twenty fourteen and asked ICANN to submit a plan to fill the gap of U.S. withdrawal and implement stronger accountability measures to make sure ICANN does not abuse its authority.
+And the Obama administration announced the goal of ending the U.S. contractual oversight of what's called ICANN in 2014 and asked ICANN to submit a plan to fill the gap of U.S. withdrawal and implement stronger accountability measures to make sure ICANN does not abuse its authority.

 Great.

-Anyway, uh Ajit, what does this mean?
+Anyway, Ajit, what does this mean?

-Hey, Sean, great to be with you.
+Hey, John, great to be with you.

 And I think that's one of the reasons why a lot of people have raised concern.